orbitalquark/textadept/docs/api.md

 not make a visible selection, even if `buf` is visible in another view.
 Despite this, `buf:replace_sel('')` will still clear that buffer since it previously selected all text.
 (Basically, you can make "background" edits of non-current buffers in an object-oriented way.)

+There is no prohibition on working on non-current views.
+If you called 'v:select_all()', where `v ~= view`, that will visually select all text in that view.
+Just be aware there is no distinction between buffer and view operations in that case, and all operations apply to that view and/or its buffer.

 [Scintilla]: https://scintilla.org/ScintillaDoc.html